OmSingh120206/CN_Project/README.md

 - Computer Department.
 This README file will guide you through the installation process, provide tutorials for learning Cisco Packet Tracer, and include steps for configuring end devices, switches, and routers.

-# Installation Instructions
-- **Download Cisco Packet Tracer:** Visit the official Cisco Networking Academy website to download Cisco Packet Tracer.
-You may need to create an account or log in to access the download link.

-- **Install Cisco Packet Tracer:** Follow the installation instructions provided with the downloaded file.
-Cisco Packet Tracer is available for various operating systems including Windows, macOS, and Linux.

-- **Open the Project File:** Download the Small Office Network project file and open it in Cisco Packet Tracer.
-You can find the project file attached to this repository.

-- **Explore the Network:** Once the project is opened, you can explore the Small Office Network.
-Familiarize yourself with the layout and components of each network.

-- **Tutorials:** If you're new to Cisco Packet Tracer, these tutorials will help you get started: [Static routing with Connecting 4 routers with explanation](https://youtu.be/rZw_b0wpQ00?si=a0IOwDnDuP12-De4)

 # Configuration Steps

 ### Configuring End Devices (PCs)